Originate/replay-android/README.md

 ### How to build the framework

 Replay.io-Android depends on [path/android-priority-jobqueue](https://github.com/path/android-priority-jobqueue).
 However, currently, we are using a custom-modified version.
-*//TODO: add diff of path/jobqueue-master and our master*
+You can find the diff [here](https://github.com/ParthPadg/android-priority-jobqueue/pull/1)

 - If you are using ADT Bundle or Eclipse, import ReplayIO to your workspace, open the properties window, Android tab, check "Is Library".<br>
 - If you are using Android Studio, import the project by selecting build.gradle.